Game intel

 Crimson Desert is an open-world action-adventure game set in the beautiful yet brutal continent of Pywel.
 Embark on a journey as the Greymane Kliff and restore…

-The Witch of Kindness quest in Crimson Desert sends you to four specific sanctums, not every shrine-like ruin in the world: Exaltation, Solace, Deliverance, and Atonement.
+The Witch of Kindness quest in Crimson Desert — localized in some menus as the Witch of Goodness — sends you to four specific sanctums, not every shrine-like ruin in the world: Exaltation, Solace, Deliverance, and Atonement.
 They belong to Bari, the Witch of Kindness, and they are split across two regions: Exaltation and Solace are in Pailune, while Deliverance and Atonement are in Hernand.
-Every sanctum runs the same purification loop: clear the enemies, find the missing structural pieces, pull elevated parts with the grappling hand (L3 on controller), then seat the components with palm strikes to wake the central mechanism.
+Every sanctum runs the same purification loop: clear the enemies, read the dead reactor, pull the missing cube and pillar pieces with Axiom Force, then seat them with Force Palm to wake the central mechanism.
 If you are heading toward the Sanctum of Benediction, skip it for now — that one belongs to Elowen, the Witch of Wisdom, and is not part of Bari’s set.

-L3 on controller.Bari sends you to four sanctums across Pailune and Hernand.
-Track them with the active quest marker tied to her side quest, and look for a shrine complex with a dead central reactor, enemies, and missing architectural pieces scattered nearby.
+L3 (left stick) on controller, Tab on PC.R3 / right stick / mouse wheel), not by dropping them in.Bari sends you to four sanctums across Pailune and Hernand.
+Track them with the active quest marker tied to her side quest, and look for a shrine complex with a dead central reactor, Antumbra Order enemies, and missing architectural pieces scattered nearby.

 These four side-quest shrines feel manageable once you see that they all run the same logic.
 The game changes the room layout, the enemy pressure, and where the pieces hide, but the actual job never changes.

-Do not carry puzzle pieces while enemies are alive.
-These rooms are built to interrupt you.
-The occupying group keeps the sanctum contaminated, and until they are gone the repair phase is slower and far easier to botch.
+Do not carry pieces while enemies are alive.
+These rooms are built to interrupt you, and they are held by the Antumbra Order.
+Until that group is dead the repair phase is slower and far easier to botch — and one sanctum, Solace, gates the puzzle behind a full boss fight.

 Walk to the central reactor and inspect it before you go searching.
-Most Bari sanctums are missing a floating cube-style battery, a pillar fragment, or both — and a few hide a third piece.
+Most Bari sanctums are missing a floating cube-style power core, a broken pillar fragment, or both — and a few hide a third piece.
 That quick check tells you whether you are hunting one large part, one elevated part, or a full set.

 The biggest time sink in these shrines is searching only at ground level.
 Missing parts sit on broken ledges, float in open air, hide behind partial walls, or wait in upper side chambers.
-Use the grappling hand with L3 to pull cubes and fragments placed to punish anyone who forgets the vertical layer.
+Pull them down with Axiom Force (L3 / Tab).
+When a power core is sealed somewhere you genuinely cannot reach, that is what the Kuku Pot is for: grab the pot with Axiom Force, stow the core (Triangle / Y / R), then open the pot in your inventory and discard the core to drop it back into the world within reach.
 If a side door is sealed, look for environmental triggers before assuming a bug — several layouts need you to light stone lanterns or torches to open the path to the final piece.

-Once the components are back at the center, you do not just drop them in — the game expects a palm-strike interaction to lock each part into the mechanism.
-In a few rooms the final step is vertical: climb the pillar or use height, then perform a downward or forward palm strike to seat the piece.
-If the object looks aligned but the shrine still will not wake, you have not landed the actual locking hit.
+Once the components are back at the center, you do not just drop them in — you lock each part into the mechanism with Force Palm (R3 / right stick / mouse wheel).
+For a piece that belongs on top of a pillar, jump first and use Aerial Force Palm (Force Palm in mid-air) to drive it down into place.
+If the object looks aligned but the shrine still will not wake, you have not landed the actual Force Palm hit.

 FinalBoss // Gear